Rooted in Temple, Reaching the World

 I started at Temple as a premed student, majoring in science with the idea of going into medicine.
 Then in my sophomore year, I took an intro to public health class, and it changed everything.
 I realized I didn’t want to work in a hospital or see patients every day—I wanted a healthcare background, but more from a systems and community perspective.
 I didn’t know public health was even a field until then.
 That class made everything click.
 I minored in public health and got my first job in Philly at a nonprofit focused on Black and minority women’s health.

 That was the start of my public health journey.
 I stayed there for a few years, then moved to Baltimore to deepen my experience.
 While I was with the Baltimore City Health Department, I pursued doctoral programs and really fell in love with the data and epidemiology side of public health.
 Then, sort of sarcastically, I got into global health.
 I say sarcastically because I joked with a Nigerian doctor friend—he had been doing HIV work in Nigeria and when I saw him again, I said, “Oh, you think you’re the only Nigerian who wants to go back and give back?”
 He told me there was an opening.
 I applied, got the job, and that was the start of my global work.
-Since then, I’ve worked in Nigeria, the Caribbean, Haiti and now Asia.
+Since then, I’ve worked in Nigeria, the Caribbean (including Haiti and Jamaica), Southern Africa, and now Asia.

 Currently, you’re working with USAID in Vietnam as a diplomat, correct?